EXPLAINER: What is excited delirium?

-Derek Chauvin, 45, who is white, is charged with murder and manslaughter in Floyd’s death.
-Floyd, 46, was arrested outside a neighborhood market on May 25 after being accused of trying to pass a counterfeit $20 bill.
+Derek Chauvin, 45, who is white, is charged with murder and manslaughter.
+Floyd, a 46-year-old Black man, was arrested outside a neighborhood market on May 25, accused of trying to pass a counterfeit $20 bill.
 A panicky-sounding Floyd writhed and claimed to be claustrophobic as police tried to put him in the squad car.

-Some background on the much-debated phrase excited delirium and how it figures in Chauvin’s trial:

 It came up Tuesday as Nicole Mackenzie, a Minneapolis police officer who trains other officers in medical care, testified for the prosecution.
-Chauvin attorney Eric Nelson asked Mackenzie what excited delirium is and how officers are trained to recognize and respond to it.
+Chauvin’s attorney, Eric Nelson, asked Mackenzie to define excited delirium and explain how officers are trained to recognize and respond to it.

 Mackenzie described it as a combination of “psychomotor agitation, psychosis, hypothermia, a wide variety of other things you might see in a person or rather bizarre behavior.”